-In addition to the usual real-world (physical) dangers that we have to live with, we must also learn how to stay safe in the digital world.
-This means keeping our computers, smart phones and personal data and information secure and protected.
+In addition to the real-world, physical dangers we have to live with, we must also learn how to stay safe in the digital world.
+This means keeping our computers, smart phones and personal data and information protected and secure.

-Technology is fun but it can be complex.
-The corporations that are selling us computers and cell phones do not seem very concerned about keeping our information safe.
+Technology is fun - but can be complex.
+The corporations that are selling us computers, smart phones, tablets and other digital devices do not seem very concerned about keeping our information safe.
 It is on us to do what we can to stay protected and secure.

 Computer protection and security is a state of mind, an approach, a process.
 It is not something you can buy - although there are software products that help.
 It is not an event that starts and ends, or a one-time action you take.